jeffreyyoung/metabase_custom/docs/administration-guide/03-metadata-editing.md

 Hidden tables can’t be selected from the query builder, and their data can’t be accessed.

 You can also change the name and description of your tables here.
-Note that the underlying database won’t be affected — this will only change the name of the table while you’re viewing it within Metabase.
+Note that the underlying database won’t be affected — this will only change the name of the table while you’re viewing it within Plena Data.
 Add descriptions to tables to let people know type of data a table contains and how it can be used.
-Descriptions are displayed in the data model reference panel in Metabase, which you can view by clicking the book icon in the top right of a new or saved question page.
+Descriptions are displayed in the data model reference panel in Plena Data, which you can view by clicking the book icon in the top right of a new or saved question page.

 If you ever want to see the original underlying schema for a given table, just click the **Show original schema** toggle in the top-right of the screen.